imrodrigoalves/imrodrigoalves/README.md

   - Acquired certification as "API Designer" by API Academy

 ✨ Age 21 (now)
-  - Helped maintain and improve a "open-source" framework built on top of Slim 4, implemented a frontend SPA and designed the API for it.
+  - Helped maintain and improve aN "open-source" framework built on top of Slim 4, implemented a frontend SPA and designed the API for it.